 Emory Youth Chamber Program

 The Emory Youth Chamber Music Program (EYCP) was founded by the Vega Quartet in 2006 to provide intensive small ensemble training to young Atlanta-area musicians.
 Our students range from 12-17 years old, and are placed in groups of two to five musicians.
 Over the course of the semester groups receive eight coachings from members of the Vega Quartet, participate in masterclasses with the Quartet as well as guest artists, and are also provided space at Emory University for independent rehearsals.
-At the end of the semester, groups participate in a masterclass for their peers as well as give a culminating performance in Emory University's Emerson Hall.
+At the end of the semester, groups participate in a masterclass for their peers as well as give a culminating performance at venues such as Emory University's Performing Arts Studio.

 Apply and Audition